LinusKra/ECGAssess/README.md

 ### Prerequisites - Data

 The data entered in program must have the same formatting as the data in the folder "set-a".
-That means:
+Specifically this means:

 * The document must be in .txt format.
 * There is no heading or any other written words in the document.